Andrew Lee Jones: Overview

 At approximately 6:00 p.m., the victim's partially nude body was found in a drainage canal.
 An autopsy established that the child had been beaten, raped, and manually strangled.
 The police again questioned Mingo.
 Although he initially told conflicting stories, he eventually gave a detailed account of his activities with Andrew Jones on Friday night and Saturday morning.
 According to Mingo, the three of them were together on Friday evening, but they had dropped Jones off in Scotlandville.
 About 12:30 a.m. on Saturday morning, Jones returned to the apartment.
 Donald Nixon was with Jones, but he stayed only a short time.
 Around 1:00 a.m., Mingo and Jones went to the Snowflake Lounge, but Jones left alone about 30 minutes later, and Mingo returned to the apartment.
 At some point between 4:30 and 5:00 a.m., Mingo was awakened by Jones's knock on the door, let Jones in, and went back to bed.
 When Mingo and Jones were alone in the apartment later that morning, Jones told him that "he shoulda stayed home", that "he did something he didn't want to do", and that he "done fucked up".
 Jones gave Mingo a TG&Y bag and asked him to throw it away, which he did without looking inside.

 At Mingo's direction, police recovered a TG&Y bag from a dumpster near a grocery store.
 The bag contained socks, a pair of blue jeans, and a pink sweatshirt, which were wet, muddy, and stained.
 Later analysis identified the stains as a mixture of blood and seminal fluid.
 Mingo also told the police about a pair of boxer shorts that he had found in the bathroom of the apartment.
 The shorts belonged to Mingo, but Jones had worn them on Friday night.
 With Mingo's written consent, the police recovered a pair of stained brown and white boxer shorts from the trunk of Mingo's car.
 Analysis confirmed the presence of blood and seminal fluid on the boxer shorts.

 On the basis of this information, police obtained a warrant and arrested Jones on Sunday.
 After advise and waiver of his rights, Jones gave a video-taped statement in which he asserted that he and Rudolph Springer had gone to the victim's house early Saturday morning to commit a burglary.
 Fearful of being recognized, Jones remained in the car while Springer entered the house.
 When Springer returned carrying Tumekica, Jones got in the back seat and pulled his cap over his face.
 After a few minutes, Springer drove Jones to his apartment at his request.
-That was the last time that Jones saw the victim.
+That was the last time that Springer saw the victim.